 In some cases, intrinsic asthma can occur with no known cause.

 Extrinsic or allergic asthma is the most common form of the disease.
-According to the Asthma and Allergy Foundation of America, about 60% of people with asthma have allergic asthma.
+About 60-90% of people with asthma have allergic asthma.

-Less commonly, intrinsic or nonallergic asthma occurs.
-Research in The Journal of Allergy and Clinical Immunologyindicates that intrinsic asthma occurs in anywhere from 10% to 33% of people with asthma.
+Intrinsic or nonallergic asthma is less common, occurring in anywhere from 10% to 40% of people with asthma.

 It occurs more often in females than males and typically develops later in life than extrinsic asthma.